 RCP provides the partner community with efficient access to the broad base of sustainability expertise at the University of Minnesota by matching community-identified projects with graduate and upper-level undergraduate courses that can address the needs of the community.
 The partner community supports the effort through dedicated staff time and a local funding contribution.

 RCP has the capacity to address 15–30 local projects during the partnership year, matching each project with one or more courses to complete the necessary work.
 Project work will be completed primarily by graduate students, with direct oversight by faculty members and RCP staff.

 Expertise is available related to all aspects of sustainability (e.g., environmental health, economic opportunity, social equity, and community livability) and all stages of sustainability efforts (analysis, planning, design, implementation, and evaluation).
 Participating students and faculty represent a wide range of disciplines, from architecture, planning, and engineering to business, environmental sciences, and the humanities.
 Many projects combine multiple disciplines to address problems from diverse perspectives.

 RCP serves communities addressing sustainability at the local or regional scale.
 Cities, counties, and clusters of communities along a transportation corridor, around a regional center, or within a watershed are eligible to apply.
 To minimize travel time and costs, applicant communities should ideally be located within a two-hour drive of Minneapolis.
 Communities located further away from Minneapolis may be considered if additional funds are contributed for overnight travel costs.

-- November 2012–February 2013: RCP program director is available for phone conferences and in-person meetings to discuss potential projects with communities, as well as informational presentations to staff, elected officials, or potential partner organizations and agencies.
+- October 2013–February 2014: RCP program staff are available for phone conferences and in-person meetings to discuss potential projects with communities, as well as informational presentations to staff, elected officials, or potential partner organizations and agencies.
 We strongly suggest that communities interested in applying to the program schedule a preliminary phone appointment or in-person visit with RCP staff during this time.